gitreunion/datacup-challenge-zan/INSTALL.md

 ## Data Collection

-Indicate how to collec the data necessary to this project :
+Indicate how to collect the data necessary for this project :
 - Where and how to get the data ?
-- Where and how to integrate the data in the repository ? (example : data/raw)
+- Where and how to integrate the data in the repository ? (example : in the direcctory data/raw)

 ## Dependencies

 List the dependencies necessary to the project so that it can run locally :
 - language, libraries and packages
 - how to install them
-- recommended : requirements.txt (py) / DESCRIPTION (R)
+- recommended : use an environment file such as requirements.txt (py) or DESCRIPTION (R)

 ## Development